nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 If you accidentally added the wrong information when [adding a contact](#44-adding-a-contact-add), or if you want to update your contacts' information, you use the `edit`  command to update contact information.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**<br>
-If you want to edit a contact's tags, refer to these guides on <a href="#46-adding-additional-tags-to-a-contact-add-t" class="alert-link">adding additional tags</a> or <a href="#47-deleting-tags-from-a-contact-delete-t" class="alert-link">deleting a tag</a> instead!
+If you want to edit a contact's tags, refer to these guides on <a href="#46-adding-additional-tags-to-a-contact-add-t" class="alert-link">Adding Additional Tags</a> or <a href="#47-deleting-tags-from-a-contact-delete-t" class="alert-link">Deleting Existing Tags</a> instead!
 </div>

 The `edit` command: